dfelinto/blender-manual/manual/addons/interface/amaranth.rst

 Note: Since this feature is meant to speed-up the save/reload process, there is no prompt on save.

-Usage: Press :kbd:`Ctrl+Shift+W` or find it at the bottom of the File menu
+Usage: Press :kbd:`Shift-Ctrl-W` or find it at the bottom of the File menu

 Refresh Scene